MUSE TECHNOLOGIES

 Troop Library-

-• The Mobile Troop Library in the Black Box is at each Troop meeting.
+• The Troop Library is in the Wood Cabinet at the Legion.

 • Sign out a book by writing your name and the date on the book's Red Card and put the card on the clipboard.